larueli/yggtorrent_tracker_fixerr/CONTRIBUTING.md

 It is strongly recommended to use the devcontainers provided, as they provide all the toolset required to work on the project really easily.
 Use the `classic` if you don't know which one to choose, or `rootless` if using docker-rootless or podman.

+## Makefile

+The [Makefile](./Makefile) declares actions that helps in various stuff.

+* `make setup` will install uv dependencies and precommit hooks used by the project.
+It is automatically ran when using devcontainers.
+* `make dev` will run the project.
+I recommend creating a `.env` file based on `.env.dist` and the docker-compose.yml
+* `make update` will update uv dependancies and precommits hooks

 ## Language

 Code, text, docs should be written in English.